InNickF/nextjs-scaffolding/README.md

 </details>

----

 ## Getting Started

-You will be able to run this projects by two ways, is important to know Docker and Nodejs ecosystems (minimum Nodejs ecosystem), ReactJS/NextJS framework to build your front-end application and GIT for code versioning.
+You will be able to run this projects by two ways, it's important to know Docker and Nodejs ecosystems (minimum Nodejs ecosystem), ReactJS/NextJS framework to build your front-end application and GIT for code versioning.

 First step is clone this scaffolding and we give you two options to do this: